 New York, NY 10004

+Attn: R. Martin Chavez

 Re: Letter of Intent

 Dear Marty:

 This Letter of Intent, including the attached Memorandum of Terms (the “Letter”), sets forth certain non-binding understandings and certain binding agreements between Enron Net Works LLC (“Enron Net Works”) and Kiodex, Inc., a Delaware corporation (“Kiodex”), with respect to the proposed transaction whereby Kiodex and Enron Net Works enter into a strategic relationship to market the Kiodex Risk Workbench through EnronOnline, which is owned by EnronOnline LLC, an affiliate of Enron Net Works (the "Proposed Transaction").
 The parties acknowledge and agree that this Letter supersedes and replaces that certain Letter of Intent dated October 11, 2000.